Michael Arnheim: Career

 In 1969, at the age of 25, Arnheim was awarded his Cambridge Ph.D.
-His doctoral dissertation was subsequently published by the Oxford University Press under the title The Senatorial Aristocracy in the Later Roman Empire.
-In the meantime Arnheim was elected a Fellow of St John's College, Cambridge, where he did a great deal of teaching for a number of colleges while researching his next book, Aristocracy in Greek Society (1977), which he was invited by Professor Howard Hayes Scullard to write as part of the prestigious Thames & Hudson series, Aspects of Greek and Roman Life.
+His doctoral dissertation was The Senatorial Aristocracy in the Later Roman Empire.
+Arnheim was elected a Fellow of St John's College, Cambridge, where he taught while researching his next book, Aristocracy in Greek Society (1977), which he was invited by Professor Howard Hayes Scullard to write as part of the Thames & Hudson series, Aspects of Greek and Roman Life.

 At the age of 31 Arnheim was invited to take up the position of full Professor and Head of the Department of Classics back at his old university in South Africa.
 During this time he devised a new system of learning Latin, which he would later integrate into a new approach to the learning of European languages in general.
-In 1979 he published South Africa after Vorster, which predicted that the alternative to White rule was not a shared-power democracy between Blacks and Whites, as White liberals argued, but rule by a Black oligarchy at the expense of Whites and ordinary Blacks alike.
+In 1979 he published South Africa after Vorster, which predicted that the alternative to White rule was not a shared-power democracy between Blacks and Whites, but rule by a Black oligarchy at the expense of Whites and ordinary Blacks alike.

-Arnheim's next book.
-Is Christianity True?
-(1984), caused quite a stir and was translated into several languages, including Spanish.
-Through a close re-examination of the historical evidence the book asserted that most Christian beliefs about Jesus were untrue.
+Arnheim's next book, Is Christianity True?
+(1984), was translated into several languages, including Spanish.
+Through examination of historical evidence the book asserted that most Christian beliefs about Jesus were untrue.
 One review wrote: